RaduGe/Software_Containerization/README.md

 POSTGRES_PASSWORD admin123
 POSTGRES_DB postgresdb

-TODO:
-- is NodePort ok for postgres service?

-# 2. REST API
+# 2. REST API - not visible outside cluster

 - I changed the app.py script a bit so that environment variables such as DB IP, PORT, passwords are retrieved automatically
 - pushed this to a new image: raduge/rest-api